kanmalar/eiq/Exercise-2/Dangers-of-Home-Internet-Snooping.md

 ## Avoid Risky Apps

-Do not install or use vulnerable or dubious apps in your devices.
+Do not install vulnerable or dubious apps in your devices.
 Ensure that the apps are secure and are from reputed developers.